ryanpfalz/aks-acr-high-availability/README.md

 ![AKS High Availability](/docs/diagram.png)
 _A diagram visually describing the flow of code from local development to GitHub to Azure, and the way the components communicate in Azure.
 This diagram is based on the best practice traffic routing diagram that can be found [here](https://learn.microsoft.com/en-us/azure/aks/operator-best-practices-multi-region#use-azure-traffic-manager-to-route-traffic)._

-This architecture includes the following components and design decisions:
+This architecture includes the following components and design decisions for redundancy:

 1. When designing a multi-region AKS setup, it is important to [pair the regions](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure) in a way that ensures physical isolation, meets data residency requirements, and avoids potential downtime related to planned regional updates.
 This sample uses the East US 2 and Central US regions, which is a [recommended pairing](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies) for North America.
 2. While a multi-region setup is critical for geographical failover, enabling zone redundancy via Availability Zones in [AKS](https://learn.microsoft.com/en-us/azure/aks/availability-zones) and [ACR](https://learn.microsoft.com/en-us/azure/container-registry/zone-redundancy) is a recommended strategy for further improving availability of the application.
 Choose regions that [support zone redundancy](https://learn.microsoft.com/en-us/azure/container-registry/zone-redundancy#regional-support).
 3. Use [geo replication with ACR](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-geo-replication#benefits-of-geo-replication) to enhance resilience.
 This requires that the ACR instance be on the Premium SKU.
 There is no additional overhead in maintaining the replica - you only need to push to and pull from a single registry URL.
 4. Use a traffic manager to "connect" your regions and direct traffic to your clusters - this guide routes traffic using the [priority routing method](https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-configure-priority-routing-method), but another strategy could be to use a [geographical location routing method](https://learn.microsoft.com/en-us/azure/traffic-manager/traffic-manager-configure-geographic-routing-method).

-In this codebase, the application that runs on the clusters is a REST API written in Python that simply returns the hostname and IP address of the cluster its running on.
+In this codebase, the application that runs on the clusters is a REST API written in Python that simply returns the hostname and IP address of the cluster it's running on.
 To invoke the REST API, perform an `HTTP GET` request on the following URL: `<your-traffic-manager-profile-URL>/default`.

 ## Potential Use Cases

+-   There are many practical use cases for ensuring high availability of an application, some of which include keeping critical systems online when natural disasters/outages occur, ensuring end users experience low latency, and ensuring that you are delivering on your SLA to your customers.
+-   Having the technical components in place is critical for realizing a business' functional disaster recovery plan.

 ## Considerations & Next Steps

 _Since this codebase does not yet include the deep technical complexities of a complete production instantiation of a highly available architecture, a handful of topics have not yet been addressed, but are described below.
 This codebase should be viewed as a work-in-progress, and efforts toward implementing the below may be made as future enhancements._

-#### Additional pillars in high availablity:
+#### Additional pillars in high availability:

--   TODOs: Monitoring & Recovery (e.g., when VMSS goes down but cluster is still up; alerting),
+-   Constant [monitoring](https://learn.microsoft.com/en-us/azure/architecture/guide/aks/aks-high-availability#monitoring) of the cluster via liveness, readiness, and startup probes ensures that the workload is healthy.

+    -   If the workload is detected to be unhealthy, mechanisms for triggering an automated alert and recovery process (see below) should be in place.
+    -   Tools like [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-analyze#analyze-nodes-controllers-and-container-health) can be used to diagnose issues.

+-   As an extension of monitoring, [recovering](https://learn.microsoft.com/en-us/azure/architecture/guide/aks/aks-high-availability#recovery) the system when a monitoring process detects an issue is a critical pillar of maintaining high availability.

+    -   Discovery, isolation, and redirection of traffic away from the unhealthy process is the first step to fixing the system.
+    -   The unhealthy component then needs to be repaired.
+    -   Finally, the newly repaired component should be restored to the system.

 #### Additional best practices for a production scenario: